Troubleshooting RBAC in Azure

-This article answers common questions about the specific access rights that are granted with roles, so that you know what to expect when using the roles in the Azure portal and can troubleshoot access problems.
+This article answers common questions about role-based access control (RBAC), so that you know what to expect when using the roles in the Azure portal and can troubleshoot access problems.
 These three roles cover all resource types:

-Owners and contributors both have full access to the management experience, but a contributor can’t give access to other users or groups.
-Things get a little more interesting with the reader role, so that’s where we'll spend some time.
-See the Role-Based Access Control get-started article for details on how to grant access.
+Owners and Contributors both have full access to the management experience, but a Contributor can’t grant access to other users or groups.
+Things get a little more interesting with the Reader role, so that’s where we'll spend some time.
+For information about how grant access, seee Manage access using RBAC and the Azure portal.

 Write access capabilities